bxjthu/CompLing/slides/1/source.md

 ## What is _Computational Linguistics?_
 Computational linguistics is the scientific study of <font color="red">language</font> from a computational perspective.

-Computational linguists are interested in providing <font color="red">computational models</font> of various kinds of linguistic

-phenomena.
-These models may be <font color="red">"knowledge-based"</font> ("hand-crafted") or <font color="red">"data-driven"</font> ("statistical" or
+Computational linguists are interested in providing <font color="red">computational models</font> of various kinds of linguistic phenomena.
+These models may be <font color="red">"knowledge-based"</font> ("hand-crafted") or <font color="red">"data-driven"</font> ("statistical" or "empirical").

-"empirical"). <br><br>

-Work in computational linguistics is in some cases motivated from a scientific perspective in that one is

-trying to provide <font color="red">a computational explanation for a particular linguistic or psycholinguistic phenomenon</font>;

-and in other cases the motivation may be more purely technological in that one wants to provide <font color="red">a working

-component of a speech or natural language system</font>.
+Work in computational linguistics is in some cases motivated from a scientific perspective in that one is trying to provide <font color="red">a computational explanation for a particular linguistic or psycholinguistic phenomenon</font>; and in other cases the motivation may be more purely technological in that one wants to provide <font color="red">a working component of a speech or natural language system</font>.

 ---
 ## What is _Computational Linguistics?_
-Indeed, the work of computational linguists is incorporated into many <font color="red">working systems</font> today, including

-speech recognition systems, text-to-speech synthesizers, automated voice response systems, web search

-engines, text editors, language instruction materials, to name just a few.<br><br><br>
+Indeed, the work of computational linguists is incorporated into many <font color="red">working systems</font> today, including speech recognition systems, text-to-speech synthesizers, automated voice response systems, web search engines, text editors, language instruction materials, to name just a few.

-> _“Linguistics has <font color="red">a hundred-year history</font> as a scientific discipline, and computational linguistics has_

-> _ <font color="red">a fifty-year history</font> as a part of computer science.
-But it is only in <font color="red">the last decade or so</font> that language_

-> _ understanding has emerged as an industry reaching millions of people, with information retrieval and_

-> _machine translation available on the Internet, and speech recognition becoming popular on desktop_
+> _“Linguistics has <font color="red">a hundred-year history</font> as a scientific discipline, and computational linguistics has <font color="red">a fifty-year history</font> as a part of computer science.
+But it is only in <font color="red">the last decade or so</font> that language understanding has emerged as an industry reaching millions of people, with information retrieval and machine translation available on the Internet, and speech recognition becoming popular on desktop computers."_

-> _computers."_

 .right[Peter Norvig and Stuart Russell. _Foreword_.
 J+M 2nd]
 ---